heron-solver/heron/doc/examples/C172-Takeoff.md

   <img title="Cessna 172SP Vertical Speed Indicator.
 Courtesy of Laminar Research" src="vsi.png" width="250">
 </p>

 This specification illustrates the TESL language with a simple takeoff scenario.
 It depicts the computation of quantities and units for time, speed and altitude.
-Performance speeds (IAS) of the Cessna 172 are determined for a takeoff at Perpignan-Rivesaltes Airport (PGF/LFMP) with altitude set on local QNH:
+Performance speeds (IAS) of a light aircraft such as Cessna 172 are given as:
  - VR = 55 kt
- - Vy = 74 kt (corresponds to 1200 ft/min in vertical speed)
+ - Vertical speed in climb: 1200 ft/min

 The TESL language allows to define arithmetic relations between clock timeframes.
 These are called tag relations and allow to describe unit conversions:
 ```